5 ways to decrease your attrition rate to 1% by re-recruiting your family community

 Effective Community Outreach Ideas

-Have your performing groups give concerts in public places.
-Let the community know about your exceptional performing programs.
+- Have your performing groups give concerts in public places.
+Let the community know about your exceptional performing arts programs.
 Public performances will give your school some much-needed exposure.
-In addition to malls, professional sports venues, and public parks, many local television stations have morning shows which feature student performers.
+In addition to malls, professional sports venues, and public parks, many local television stations have morning shows that feature student performers.
 Find out how to get your performing group on these shows.